10 Great Websites for Drum Samples (2024) – Free and Paid Options

 The Looperman offers a huge base of samples that are available for download.
 The best thing is that everything is free and that samples are also royalty-free, so you can use them for your commercial projects without any worries.

 The quality of samples can vary.
-Most of them sound great but if you want those that sound amazing, you will have to dig for a lot but, believe me, Looperman is definitely worth digging.
+Most of them sound great, but if you want those that sound amazing, you will have to dig a lot.
+But, believe me, Looperman is definitely worth digging.
 You can find some pretty spectacular samples here.
 After all, even some major producers used samples from this website.

 The library is huge, as there are thousands of files for download.
 The content goes way beyond drums and includes other kinds of instruments, as well as vocals.

 Other than samples, Function Loops offers a few more quite useful things.
 Some of them are custom vocals.
-This website offers vocals that are recorded especially for your tracks.
-The price may look expensive, but keep in mind that you can use them for commercial use, so there is no need for paying further royalties.
+This website offers vocals that are recorded specially for your tracks.
+The price may look expensive, but keep in mind that you can use them for commercial use, so there is no need to pay further royalties.

-The Converse Sample Library is one of the best places to visit if you need hi-quality samples.
-The library is huge and includes on kinds of samples that are recorded in Converse Rubber Tracks studios, by professional musicians.
-Pretty much all instruments and styles are covered and the content usually comes in packages.
+The Converse Sample Library is one of the best places to visit if you need high-quality samples.
+The library is huge and includes all kinds of samples that are recorded in the Converse Rubber Tracks studios, by professional musicians.
+Pretty much all instruments and styles are covered, and the content usually comes in packages.

 The quality of all samples is amazing.
 As I’ve already mentioned, everything is recorded in a studio, played by professional musicians on real instruments.
 The best part comes when you find that everything is completely free, without royalty tricks and strings attached.

-This is another major name among websites that offer hi-quality samples.
-Of course, there are all kinds of samples in the offer, while the drum department is particularly good.
+W.A Production is another major name among websites that offer high-quality samples.
+Of course, there are all kinds of samples on the offer, while the drum department is particularly good.
 The overall quality of sounds is amazing, so it’s no wonder that many professional producers and musicians use W.A. samples.

 Although some of the content is entirely royalty-free, the best samples are, naturally, paid.
-These samples usually come in various forms of packages, designed either for a specific instrument or certain music genre.
+These samples usually come in various forms of packages, designed either for a specific instrument or a certain style of music.

-Another nice thing that this website offers is W.A.
+Another nice thing that this website offers is the W.A.
 Production Puncher plugin, which allows you to edit samples in many ways.
 The plugin is easy to use.
-Despite it has a pretty minimalistic layout, it looks very modern and comes with a lot of useful tools.
-Another great thing about this plugin is that it is very light on CPU.
+Despite having a pretty minimalistic layout, it looks very modern and comes with a lot of useful tools.
+Another great thing about this plugin is that it is very light on the CPU.

-This is actually some kind of a school for producers, based in Australia.
-It primarily offers various kinds of courses, lessons and similar kind of content.
+LiveSchool is actually a kind of a school for producers based in Australia.
+It primarily offers various kinds of courses, lessons, and similar kinds of content.
 Interestingly, there is also a fine base of drum samples you can download for free.
-The sign-up process is a little bit complicated but once you’re done with it, you get easy access to the samples.
+The sign-up process is a little bit complicated, but once you’re done with it, you get easy access to the samples.